aliyousefi-dev/ovacli/ovacli-docs/docs/overview.md

 # Overview

-OVA is a local, online video archive designed for professional content creators and teams.
+online video archive (OVA) designed for professional content creators and teams.
 It enables seamless collaboration, video sharing, and media asset management within a secure, private infrastructure.

+it designed for being a library of videos.

 It ensures efficient workflows for uploading, organizing, and accessing videos in real time, all within your local network.